dxw/playbook/playbook.md

    User researchers get involved long before a project starts.
 We support sales work by helping define the user research approach for potential new work.

    Having input at this early stage ensures that user research proposals are both achievable and effective at meeting the needs of our clients and their users.
 We also have input to project scheduling decisions.
-We work with delivery managers to ensure that enough time and resources are allocated to user research.
+We work with delivery leads to ensure that enough time and resources are allocated to user research.
 In cases where a user researcher is scheduled to work across different projects simultaneously, we allocate at least 2 or 3 days a week per project to minimise context switching.
 If we need more than a single user researcher on a project, one user researcher leads the work full-time while the other provides support when needed.
 Good scheduling ensures that we can carry out research at a sustainable pace and produce outcomes of the highest possible quality.

 1. **Do desk research and deep thinking**